About EcoMobility Alliance

 The Alliance Chair

-The EcoMobility Alliance is currently chaired by Ms. Chen Chu, Mayor of Kaohsiung.
+The EcoMobility Alliance is currently chaired by Mr. Hsu Li-Ming, Acting Mayor of Kaohsiung.
 As an Alliance Chair, the city supports the exchange of expertise among ambitious entities in the field of EcoMobility.

 Kaohsiung has already implemented a number of measures to reduce car dependency, including the development of a bike rental system with 160 stations so far, and 755 kilometers of cycle paths.
 In addition, the city already has multiple public transport systems, including MRT, high speed rail, the Taiwan Railway, city buses, ferries, solar boats, and light rail (the first of its kind without catenary cables in Asia).